georgia-tech-db/buzzdb-docs/docs/part1/lab2.rst

 Implementation Clarifications
 ----------------------

+- FrameID: It can be treated as an identifier or index for a BufferFrame.
+- Use `FrameLockTable` methods to implement frame-level locking.
+You can create std::shared_mutex for each FrameID on demand.
 - Use `StorageManager` methods to load or flush pages when necessary.
 - Policy class: You may (but are not required to) create a new 2Q policy class that inherits from the provided one.
 It is up to you.
 - Buffer eviction policy: